Advantages of Dog Clubs

 |October – December||6 hours served||attend 1 meeting|

 There are several ways to earn volunteer hours.
 You earn 1.5 hours for every membership meeting you attend.
-You can also earn hours by working our various trials, whether it be Agility, Obedience, Rally, or Tracking trials.
+You can also earn hours by working our various trials, whether it be Agility, Obedience, Rally, Scent Work or Tracking trials.
 No experience is ever needed to work at a trial, as we will train you.
-Also, throughout the year, we have Agility, Obedience, & Rally “fun runs.”
+Also, throughout the year, we have “fun runs.”
 These are usually held at our club building.
 We have clean-up days at the SMDTC building & we often need help hauling equipment to & from trials from time to time.
 Also, if it’s something you might be interested in, you can attend one of our assistant training sessions to learn what is required to assist our SMDTC classes.
+For more information, ask one of the instructors or assistants.